underthehooditsme/logtics/README.md

 2.Currently the build is failing because of gradle jdk 17 version issues

 3.UI part should be separate with the ingestion part,separting out the concern(Microservices),thus not putting load on the ingestion machine

+4. Currently only 1 node is running in elasticSearch which is not right as for replication group minimum 2 is needed

+5. role related user access is not present can easily solve by Springboot security(JWT token) and using SQL DB